 In 2012 three residents of Huntingdon, Que. complained one of the biggest transport companies on the continent, CSX Corp., was ruining their lives.
 CSX began shunting freight cars through the town at all hours.
 Locomotives idled for days at a time.
 The rumble of diesel engines was so disruptive it rattled windows.
 Neighbours could not escape the noise inside their own homes.

-One resident, Shirley O’Connor, said she begged CSX to expropriate her house; no one would buy it, and she could not afford to move.
-Finally driven to desperation, Mrs. O’Conner filed a formal complaint with the Canadian Transportation Agency – and won.
+One resident, Shirley O’Connor, said she begged CSX to expropriate her house.
+No one would buy it, and she could not afford to move.
+In desperation, Mrs. O’Conner filed a formal complaint with the Canadian Transportation Agency – and won.
 A federal panel ordered the billion-dollar corporation to find another place to switch its freight cars.

 “What judicial tribunal members do is too important for them to be pursuing their own political or ideological goals, or dabbling in public service, or wending their way to a comfortable retirement,” writes Ellis.
 “Just like judges, they are engaged in serious business where the consequence of getting things wrong may be the infliction on the parties who appear before them, and on their families, of injustices and hardships of the gravest kind.”

 In the U.S. adjudicators have been vetted for competence since 1946.
 In the U.K. tribunals have been scrutinized by a federal agency since 1958.
 In Australia the work of panels is similarly reviewed by statute since 1975.
 In Canada, nothing.
 Appointments are subject to patronage with little oversight of decisions or checks for competence.